pyth-network/pyth-gitbook/pythnet-price-feeds/evm.md

 On-chain EVM programs can use the [Solidity SDK](https://github.com/pyth-network/pyth-sdk-solidity) to read Pyth prices.
 The off-chain portion of the application can use [pyth-evm-js](https://github.com/pyth-network/pyth-crosschain/tree/main/target_chains/ethereum/sdk/js) to generate price update transactions.
 This repository's [Quickstart](https://github.com/pyth-network/pyth-crosschain/tree/main/target_chains/ethereum/sdk/js#quickstart) includes an example of both the on- and off-chain code necessary to integrate with Pyth.

+## Example - Oracle Swap

+[Oracle Swap](https://github.com/pyth-network/pyth-crosschain/tree/main/target_chains/ethereum/examples/oracle_swap) is an end-to-end example application that uses Pyth Network.
+This application is an AMM that allows users to swap two assets at the Pyth-provided exchange rate.
+This application contains both the contract, and the frontend to interact with the contract.

 ## EVM price pusher

 [Pyth EVM price pusher](https://github.com/pyth-network/pyth-crosschain/tree/main/price_pusher)